rachadnasr/Project3_CleaningData/README.md

 - Mysql analysis part:
 -- Queries to load and work on the data
 -- Relationship between:
---- study the profile of most and least spenders: age, gender, profession and work experience
+--- study the profile of most and least spenders: age, gender and profession
 --- Evaluate the profession based on gender
---- Evaluate the spending by the marital status
---- Evaluate gender / marital status / work experience
 --- Evaluate gender / marital status / spendings
+--- Evaluate marital status / family size
+--- Evaluate categories and spending

 ## Obstacles encountered